ApurbaNag/ApurbaNag/README.md

 <i>&nbsp; Building solutions with open source.</i> <br><br>

 👋 Hi!
-I'm Apurba Nag, a Software developer from India, super into Open Source.
+I'm Apurba Nag, a Software developer from India.

 🎓 &nbsp; As a student of  Narula Institute of Technology (CSE).

 🤝 &nbsp; I have learned a lot about the Open Source ecosystem.

-😄 &nbsp; I participate in making side projects :)
+😄 &nbsp; I have participated in making side projects :)

 </div>